silksil/nft-client-boilerplate/README.md

 - Landing page with basic info + visuals of the collection
 - The ability to connect your wallet and mint an nft

-A similar setup is used for the creation of the collection [KMB](www.kmb.world)
+A similar setup is used for the creation of the collection [KMB vs Vladimir](https://www.kmb.world/)

 # Configure smart contract